everettraven/wranglr/README.md

 - `state` (string).
 The current state of the issue/pull request.
 Example: `open`/`closed`.
 - `labels` ([]string).
 The current set of labels on the issue/pull request.
 - `assignees` ([]string).
 The current set of assignees on the issue/pull request.
+- `created` (string).
+The creation timestamp of the issue/pull request.
+Example: `2025-04-10 18:34:13 +0000 UTC`
+- `updated` (string).
+The timestamp of the last time the issue/pull request was updated.
+- `comments` (int).
+The number of comments on the issue/pull request.
+- `milestone` (string).
+The title of the milestone the issue/pull request is included in.
+- `mentions` ([]string).
+The GitHub handles of users that are mentioned in the issue/pull request comments.
+Only populated if `include_mentions` is set to `True` in the `github` builtin function.
+- `requestedReviewers` ([]string).
+The GitHub handles of users whose reviews were explicitly requested on a pull request.
+Only populated on items where `type` is `PullRequest`.
+- `draft` (boolean).
+Whether or not the pull request is a draft.
+Only populated on items where `type` is `PullRequest`

 `priorities` is an optional list of functions that should be called by `synkr` when determining the priority score to assign to an issue or pull request.
 The functions are expected to accept a single parameter (the same parameter as `filters` functions) and return an integer value to add to the item's priority score.